alfred-abraham/alfred-abraham/README.md

 # Key Projects
 ## Boston University Phishing Detection Capstone Project
-- Developed and evaluated five supervised machine learning models, Random Forest, Decision Tree, Logistic Regression, Naïve Bayes, and KNN, for phishing email and url detection.
+- Developed an end-to-end phishing detection system by training and evaluating five supervised machine learning models to classify phishing URLs and emails.
-- Addressed class imbalance and assessed model performance using cross-validation, precision, recall, and f1 score metrics.
+- Evaluated models using cross-validation, precision, recall, and F1-score while addressing class imbalance.
-- Identified Random Forest as the best performing model since it was the only model that exceeded or met the Logistic Regression baseline in addition to getting at least 80% for accuracy and the phishing f1 score.
+- Achieved the best overall performance with Random Forest, exceeding the Logistic Regression baseline while achieving over 80% accuracy and phishing F1-score.

 Tools Used:
 Python (pandas, scikit-learn, matplotlib)

 ## Credit Card Fraud Detection
-- Built an XGBoost machine learning model to detect fraudulent credit card transactions in a highly imbalanced dataset.
+- Built an XGBoost fraud detection model for highly imbalanced credit card transaction data.
-- Evaluated model performance using precision, recall, and F1-score to optimize fraud detection effectiveness.
+- Optimized model performance using precision, recall, and F1-score rather than accuracy to better evaluate fraud detection effectiveness.
 - Obtained precision and recall metrics for fraudulent transactions that were in the 85 - 88% range, indicating that the vast majority of such transactions were corectly identified while false positives were minimized.

 Tools Used: